 Did You Like This Recipe?

-Love this homemade garlic mashed potatoes recipe?
-Please leave a 5-star ????? rating in the recipe card below & consider leaving a comment below.
+Love this homemade garlic mashed potato recipe?
+Please leave a 5-star rating in the recipe card below and leave a comment below.
 Thanks!

 Roasted Garlic Mashed Potatoes (Fluffy & Creamy)